isaacullah/isaacullah.github.io/_posts/2021-03-26-A-Sediment-Granulometry-Approach-to-Anthropogenic-Landscape-Impacts.md

 tags: [archaeology, anthropocene, geoarchaeology]
 ---

+#### Citation:

+Ullah, I.I.; Piel, D.; Sakai, S.; Chang, C.; and Tourtellotte, P. 2021 _"A sediment granulometry approach to anthropogenic landscape impacts."_ Poster presented a the 2021 Society for American Archaeology Meetings.
+April 15-19, 2021 (online)

 __THIS POSTER PAPER WAS CREATED FOR THE 2021 SOCIETY FOR ARCHAEOLOGY MEETING.
 DO NOT REUSE OR ALTER AND DO NOT REFERENCE WITHOUT CITING THE AUTHORS.__

-__Citation:__ Ullah, I.I.; Piel, D.; Sakai, S.; Chang, C.; and Tourtellotte, P. 2021 _"A sediment granulometry approach to anthropogenic landscape impacts."_ Poster presented a the 2021 Society for American Archaeology Meetings.
-April 15-19, 2021 (online)

 ## Introduction